hanhanwu/Hanhan_Applied_DataScience/AI_Learning_Notes.md

   * [How did the KG was built][65], hypergraph

 ### Agents
+* [Microsoft Agent Lightning][83]
+  * Build with ANY agent framework
+  * Selectively optimize one or more agents in a multi-agent system
+  * Embraces Algorithms like Reinforcement Learning, Automatic Prompt Optimization, Supervised Fine-tuning and more
+* [ART - Agent Reinforcement Trainer][84]
+  * ART is an open-source RL framework that improves agent reliability by allowing LLMs to learn from experience.
 * [Tips for Context Engineering from Langchain][67]
   * Write context
   * Select context